rahulstd82/Simon-Says-Game/README.md

-Here's the updated README with your Netlify link included.

----

 # Simon Says Game

 Welcome to the **Simon Says Game!** This is a classic memory-based game where players must replicate an increasingly complex sequence of colors.
 Test your memory and see how long you can keep up with Simon's patterns.